zwim/calculator.koplugin/README.md

 # calculator.koplugin
-A calculator plugin for KOReader
+A calculator plugin for KOReader.

+Will come soon.